Dancer Nutrition: Tips to Train and Perform at Your Best

 Elite dancers often expend a high number of calories through performance rehearsals, dance classes, conditioning, daily activities, and energy needed for normal health, growth, and development.

-What is Relative Energy Deficiency in Sport (RED-S)
+What is Relative Energy Deficiency in in Dance (RED-D)

 Dance performance may also be impacted by the caloric imbalance – resulting in decreased muscle strength, endurance performance, and response to training.
-In addition, dancers with ow energy availability are at an increased risk for injury and illness (5).
+Dancers with low energy availability are at an increased risk for injury and illness (6, 7).

-It is important for dancers to ensure they have an adequate intake of calories to support their health, daily activity, and sports performance needs.
+It is critical for dancers to ensure they have an adequate intake of calories to support their health, daily activity, and performance needs.

 Relative Energy Deficiency in Sport